 Assistant Dean of Admissions and Strategic Communications

-A native of a small rural town in Eastern North Carolina, Mark studied religion at Campbell University and proceeded to earn his M.Div with a concentration in formation and witness from Emory University's Candler School of Theology.
+A native of a small rural town in Eastern North Carolina, Mark studied religion at Campbell University and proceeded to earn his M.Div with a concentration in formation and witness from Emory University’s Candler School of Theology.
 Originally imagining a call to parish ministry, during seminary he found himself energized while engaging in respectful, meaning-seeking conversations with students interested in theological education as they imagined how they were uniquely gifted to enact justice and compassion.
 At the School of Divinity, Mark provides strategic oversight of communications and marketing, learner-centered space planning, enrollment management, and admissions technology.
-He has worked in admissions for over a decade, as well as having previously served in congregational ministry in North Carolina and Georgia, prison chaplaincy, and human resources and finance for a global semiconductor service company.
+He has worked in communications and admissions for over a decade, as well as having previously served in congregational ministry in North Carolina and Georgia, prison chaplaincy, and human resources and finance for a global semiconductor service company.
 Mark also teaches online religion courses at Campbell and regularly preaches at congregations across North Carolina.
 He is an avid kayaker, small-scale farmer, aspiring home chef, and father of two.